Introduction

 Senior level (7-10+ years)

 You're now managing teams, business problems, possibly even dealing directly with clients.
-If in practice
+If in

-The average salary of a CA after 6 years of experience is ₹35 - 50+ LPA
+The average salary of a CA after 6 years of experience is ₹35 - 50+ LPA.

 After 15+ years, CFOs of major companies or partners in Big 4 see compensation upwards of ₹1 Crore.